ycrc/ycrc.github.io/snippets/rclone_examples.md

 === "Box"

-    The example below is a screen dump when setting up `rclone` on Farnam for Yale Box.
+    The example below is a screen dump when setting up `rclone` for Yale Box.

     ```bash
     [pl543@c14n07 ~]$ rclone config